Access can be used as a measure of how easy or difficult it is to participate in a particular type of gambling.

 Code of Conduct

 By law in Victoria, gambling providers must have a Responsible Gambling Code of Conduct.
-The code of conduct must meet a number of requirements and be accepted by the Victorian Commission for Gambling and Liquor Regulation (VCGLR).
+The code of conduct must meet a number of requirements and be accepted by the Victorian Gambling and Casino Control Commission (VGCCC).

 Community benefit statements (CBS)